-Shiva Temple in Manikaran is a highly revered temple dedicated to Lord Shiva and receives a large influx of tourists and pilgrims throughout the year.
+Visiting the Shiva Temple in Manikaran is one of the most soulful things to do in Manikaran.
+The Shiva Temple is a highly revered temple dedicated to Lord Shiva and receives a large influx of tourists and pilgrims throughout the year.
 Though it got slightly damaged during the earthquake of 1905, it has still managed to maintain its brilliant architecture and magnetic appeal.
 It consistently serves as an abode to the devtas of Kullu who pay regular visits to this temple.
 Another fascinating aspect about this temple is its hot water spring where pilgrims and tourists like to boil rice and pulses in muslin bags, definitely one of the most unusual things to do in Manikaran.

 6. Lord Ramachandra Temple – Learn About Its History

 The Ramachandra Temple was built in the 17th century by Raja Jagat Singh and it is among the most popualr religious centers in this area.
 Legend has it that it was Lord Ram himself who brought this temple here from Ayodhya, which makes it so famous among pilgrims and a total fascination for travelers.
 The shrine is situated right in the center of this tiny city and has 3 hallways as well as 40 rooms for its devotees who visit from near and far.
 Langar is also organized every day for each and every devotee who visits this sanctum.